For many avid (and not-so-avid) gymgoers, the idea of being able to get a killer workout in the garage is like a dream.

 It’s possible to set up a solid garage gym for about $500 to $1,000.
 If you’re paying $50 to $100 per month for a gym membership, you’ll have made that back in less than one year.

 Another advantage is that you won’t need to commute to the gym anymore.
 This means you’ll also save money on gas and the time that commute would typically take you.

 Working out at home is as convenient as it gets.
 You don’t need to find parking or wait for anyone to be done on the equipment you want to use.

 You won’t be dependent on fitting a workout into the times that the gyms are open and inconvenient to your schedule.

 You’ll have an environment completely to yourself and free of distractions, and that can lead to more effective workouts.

 This depends on you and what your goals are.
 If you have enough space for a weight bench, a squat rack and the weights themselves, you’ll have the basics to complete a workout.

 Break out your tape measure to see how much space you have to work with.
-On the other hand, if you prefer to go through a diverse range of exercises requiring various equipment and room to move, then you’ll obviously need more space.
+On the other hand, if you prefer to go through a diverse range of exercises requiring various equipment and room to move, then you’ll obviously need more space for accessories.